Most Valuable Promotions: History

 In 2021, the promotion completed its first signing, with Puerto Rican boxer and seven-division world champion Amanda Serrano joining their stable.

 Katie Taylor vs. Amanda Serrano, promoted by MVP with Eddie Hearn's Matchroom Boxing which was billed as "For History", took place in 2022 and was the first women's boxing match to headline Madison Square Garden.
 According to DAZN and Reuters it was the 'biggest women's fight of all time'.
 Among the most significant events of the year, the fight was awarded Fight of the Year by Sports Illustrated and Event of the Year by The Ring.

 MVP and DAZN announced in 2023 a series of new events named 'Most Valuable Prospects' that would see up-and-coming boxers headlining DAZN events without pay-per-view.
 The first event was streamed on the 26th of May and it took place in the Caribe Royale Orlando in Orlando, Florida with a fight featuring Ashton Sylve against Adam Kipenga being the main event.
 Sylve won the fight against Kipenga by unanimous decision.

 In 2024, MVP, with Netflix, promoted Jake Paul vs. Mike Tyson at the AT&T Stadium in Arlington, Texas.
 Paul emerged as the winner with a unanimous decision, with 65 million simultaneous viewers.
 The fight drew some criticism due to the significant age difference.
 The 31-year age difference between Tyson and Paul is the largest age difference in professional boxing history, much larger than the previous record of 24 years between Mike DiBiase (25) and Archie Moore (49), with Tyson being 58 and Paul 27 years old respectively at the time of the fight.
 Another point of criticism was how viewers watching on Netflix were met by "buffering issues", preventing many from watching.

-The co-feature bout was the rematch between Katie Taylor and Amanda Serrano for the WBA, WBC, IBF, WBO, and The Ring female light-welterweight titles, with Taylor winning by unanimous decision and retaining the title, however there was some controversy post-fight as Serrano accused Taylor of intentionally headbutting her during the fight.
+The co-feature of the 2024 card was the Katie Taylor vs. Amanda Serrano rematch for the WBA, WBC, IBF, WBO, and The Ring female light-welterweight titles, with Taylor winning by unanimous decision and retaining the title, however there was some controversy post-fight as Serrano accused Taylor of intentionally headbutting her during the fight.
 Taylor was deducted a point in the eighth round after previous warnings from the referee for headbutts.
 Later however, Serrano retracted her accusation, tweeting "In no way should I ever had said she did it purposely, it's her style that makes for them."
 Taylor's responded by saying "I certainly wasn't fighting dirty.
 It gets rough in there.
 It was an absolute slugfest, a war."